ashwinae/Joining-Parts-Of-A-Sentence/README.md

         {"play" : "cricket" , "need" : "bat"}

-This API attempts to connect the extracted entites using multiple grammatical rules and functions.
+This API attempts to connect the extracted entities using multiple grammatical rules and functions.